Vinz2008/C./README.md

 - Maybe in closure automatically generate the struct member code for the variables to use them transparently (if you need var a, you just put "a")
 - [x] Make multithreaded cpoint-build
 - [ ] Work on from-c translator
+- [ ] Cache object files in cpoint-build (compare timestamps of source files and object files to see if the file is needed to be compiled)

 ## Benchmarks compared to other languages